 If you find yourself saying, “I’ll get back to you on that,” you automatically extended their grace period without a commitment to pay.
 And when you reach out again, you’ll have to start from square one.
 To avoid this pitfall, make sure to review previous call notes, payment history, and account details before making a collection call.
 Doing so helps you stay focused on the task at hand – collecting payment quickly.

 4. Be Flexible

-Remember there is no “one size fits all” solution in debt collection.
+Remember, there is no “one size fits all” solution in debt collection.
 Every consumer is different.
-What works well for one consumer, may lead you nowhere with another.
+What works well for one consumer may lead you nowhere with another.
 As such, it is essential to be flexible.
 Don’t fixate on one method across all calls made.
-Listen to your debtor carefully and learn to pick up on clues of how you can best resolve the current call in the most efficient manner possible.
+Listen to your debtor carefully and learn to pick up on how you can best resolve the current call in the most efficient manner possible.

 Making a collection call is never easy.
 However, the above tips will help create a healthy atmosphere to create a positive collection call.
 We hope you’ve found this guide helpful.
 Since 2010, we have helped collection agencies receive next-generation payment solutions.
 We’d love to be your payment partner.
 Reach out to us today to learn more about how we can best grow your business grow.